 Secondary Toilet System

 A much more expensive choice, and the one we’ll be using once it arrives, is a complete Composting Toilet.
-Our choice for this is the BTS 33 (NOT an affiliate link).
-It uses no electricity and no water, which makes it perfect for our off-grid home.
+Our choice for this was the BTS 33 – which has been discontinued (NOT an affiliate link).
+It uses no electricity and no water, which we thought made it perfect for our off-grid home.
 However, it’s pricey, between $1000 and $1500, depending on sales, plus delivery charges.

 In very rural areas, an actual outhouse (also called a latrine) could be a permanent secondary toilet.
 Be sure to locate it far enough from the house or any water – 100’ is a fairly standard distance.
 Check your local bylaws to be sure.
 The hole needs to be at LEAST three feet deep, and preferably more.
 After each use, toss a handful of quicklime on top to minimize flies and smell.
 When it’s fairly close to the top, cover it up with dirt and move the outhouse.

 If the sewage system is still working but the toilet won’t automatically flush, it is usually possible to manually flush.
 Contact your municipality and find out if when it is safe to flush toilets.
 If the power is out, they may not be able to move the waste along the sewage system, which will cause backups.

 Use about 4 cups of water to flush urine and about 8 cups to flush feces.
 Pour the water directly and fairly quickly into the hole.
 If you pour it slowly around the bowl, it will not flush and you’ll have to do it again.
 For feces, follow this up with another 4 cups to rinse the bowl.
 This will not flush, but it will leave water in the bowl for the next time.